realityforge/Quake-III-Arena/automate_source_code_formatting.md

 Several source code formatters were assessed but the final two contenders were [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) and [Artistic Style or "Astyle"](http://astyle.sourceforge.net/).
 The `ClangFormat` tool was selected as it has better integration with the CLion IDE and seem to have broader community support.

+The tool is simple to setup and install and most development platforms have it integrated into the package manager.
+Under OSX, at the time of writing, the following command will install version `14` of `ClangFormat`.
+(Similar one liners exist for other platforms)

+> $ brew install clang-format

 The solution consisted of the following actions:

 #### Select a code style